Is Łódź THE place to be for creative people?

 New businesses and start ups cropping up

 Addressing the problem of young people leaving Łódź, new business initiatives have been cropping up.
-As a result, the city has been going through a sort of renaissance recently with new start ups cropping up that champion creative thinking.
+As a result, the city has been going through a sort of renaissance with new start ups emerging that champion creative thinking.
+The result?
+It gives a reason for the younger generation to stay.
+Opportunities are growing.

-A notable example is the Manufakura, a whooping cotton mill left dilapidated after the demise of the hugely successful industrial era.
+A successful example is the Manufakura.
+A whooping cotton mill left dilapidated after the demise of the hugely successful industrial era.
 After years of renovation, it has been converted into an impressive culture and entertainment complex.

 Similar, but on a smaller key is Off Piotrkowska.
-Another converted cotton mill but less commercial and more local (think East London or East Berlin), encouraging independent shops, design companies and publishing houses.
+Another converted cotton mill but less commercial and more local (think East London or East Berlin).
+Here, you’ll find independent shops, design companies and publishing houses.

 Street art in Łódź

 Last but not least, my favourite aspect of Łódź’s regeneration is in the form of street art.
-It has become a prominent characteristic of its landscape, a colourful motif of the city’s artistic freedom.
-These new creative visions for the city are giving it a new identity, a reason for the young people to stay and new people to visit.
+It has become a prominent addition to the urban landscape, a colourful motif of the city’s artistic freedom.
+These new creative visions for the city are giving it a new identity: cool, creative and full of expression.

 History of Łódź Museum

-Another museum which I highly recommend visiting is the History of Łódź Museum.
-It is set inside a former palace and highlights include a lithograph and painting by Marc Chagall and a room dedicated to the pianist Arthur Rubenstein who was born on Piotrkowska Street.
+Another museum which I recommend visiting is the History of Łódź Museum.
+It is set inside a former palace previously owned by a successful textile factory owner.
+Highlights include a lithograph and painting by Marc Chagall.
+Most notably, there’s a room dedicated to the pianist Arthur Rubenstein who was born on Piotrkowska Street.

-Rubenstein is considered one of the greatest pianists of the 20th century.
+Rubenstein is considered one of the greatest pianists of the 20th century and their are homages to him all over the city.
 Viewed as a genius by many, he is noted for his interpretation of Chopin.
 There is a statue of him playing a piano on the street he was born and a bust of him inside the museum.

-Finally, even without all the museums there is something special about Łódź, when all you have is a wintry landscape of leafless trees and a light fog.
+Finally, even without all the museums there is something special about Łódz, when all you have is a wintry landscape of leafless trees and a light fog.
+There’s beauty in the simple things.

 20 responses